 Effective August 1, 2015, the Company and Alan Bonsett entered into a five-year employment agreement.
 Pursuant to the agreement, Mr. Bonsett commenced serving as the Company's Chief Operating Officer on August 15, 2015.
 Under the agreement, Mr. Bonsett was entitled to receive an annual salary of \$150,000.
 Further, he was entitled to receive a performance bonus equal to 2% of the Company's annual EBITDA, up to a maximum annual cash compensation of \$1 million (including his base salary), and annual stock options, exercisable at the fair market value of the Company's common stock on the date of grant, in an amount equal to 2% of its annual EBITDA up to \$42.5 million and 4% of its annual EBITDA in excess of \$42.5 million.
 Additionally, Mr. Bonsett received a one-time signing bonus of 250,000 (post Reverse-Split) shares of restricted common stock of the Company, valued at \$327,500, which became fully vested one year from the effective date of the agreement.
 Mr. Bonsett, as an owner of Picture Rock Holdings, LLC ("PRH"), was expected to indirectly receive the benefits of the Colorado operations discussed above.
-Mr. Bonsett agreed to defer his salary effective July 1, 2017; at August 31, 2019, the Company had accrued compensation due to Mr. Bonsett in the amount of \$37,500.
+Mr. Bonsett agreed to defer his salary effective July 1, 2017.
+No additional amounts are due to Mr. Bonsett as of November 31, 2019.
 On October 1, 2017, the Company and Mr. Bonsett, the Company's Chief Operating Officer, mutually agreed to end his employment with the Company.
 Mr. Bonsett may provide consulting services to the Company in the future on an as needed basis.

 Effective November 30, 2017, the Company and Mr. Lamadrid entered into a one-year employment agreement.
 Pursuant to the agreement, Mr. Lamadrid commenced serving as the Company's President and Chief Financial Officer on December 1, 2017.
 Under the agreement, Mr. Lamadrid was entitled to receive an annual salary of \$175,000.
 Further, he was entitled to receive a performance bonus equal to 2% of the Company's annual EBITDA, and annual restricted stock awards of the Company's common stock in an amount equal to 3% of its annual EBITDA.
 Additionally, Mr. Lamadrid was entitled to a one-time signing bonus of 500,000 shares of restricted common stock of the Company, which were to become fully vested one year from the effective date of the agreement.
 On July 24, 2018, the Company and Mr. Lamadrid mutually agreed to terminate the employment agreement.
-Mr. Lamadrid resigned as President and Chief Financial Officer effective as of July 13, 2018.
-In connection with a severance agreement between the Company and Mr. Lamadrid, the Company paid certain amounts and issued 600,000 shares of common stock to Mr. Lamadrid, and the parties further agreed that neither party would have any further obligations under the Employment Agreement or otherwise after such date.
+Mr. Lamadrid, the Company paid certain amounts and issued 600,000 shares of common stock to Mr. Lamadrid, and the parties further agreed that neither party would have any further obligations under the employment agreement or otherwise after such date.